 BENJ GALLANDER, BEN STADELMANN, and PHILIP MACKELLAR

 One of the great things about writing an investment letter is the opportunity to learn from subscribers.
-Such was the case the other day when we received a letter from a self-described elderly gentleman from Quebec who noted that his results for 2018 were modest because he only holds Canadian stocks.
-He explained that he doesn’t buy American stocks because he doesn’t want his estate to have to pay U.S. tax upon his death.
+Such was the case the other day, when we received a letter from a self-described elderly gentleman from Quebec who noted that his results for 2018 were modest because he only holds Canadian stocks.
+He explained that he doesn’t buy American stocks because he doesn’t want his estate to have to pay US tax upon his death.

 Wrong!
-It turns out that one’s estate can incur a U.S. tax liability even though you’ve never visited Disney World, taken in the wonders of the Grand Canyon or even set foot in the land of the Star Spangled Banner.
+It turns out that one’s estate can incur a US tax liability even though you’ve never visited Disney World, taken in the wonders of the Grand Canyon or even set foot in the land of the Star-Spangled Banner.

-On the website of the Internal Revenue Service there is a tax form called a 706-NA, to be used by descendants for the estate of “nonresident not a citizen of the United States.”
-Any estate with at least US$60,000 of property situated in the United States must fill in this form.
-The stock and bonds of U.S. corporations, even if acquired through a Canadian broker, count in this category.
+On the Internal Revenue Service’s website, there is a tax form called a 706-NA.
+The executor of the estate of any “nonresident not a citizen of the United States” with assets situated in the United States worth at least $60,000 (all figures in USD) must complete this form.
+The stock and bonds of US corporations, even if acquired through a Canadian broker, count in this category.

-The kicker is that in order to claim that credit, your executor still has to fill out the 706-NA form, and that is no barrel of laughs.
-All of the valuations of your assets have to conform to IRS rules and there are various additional schedules depending on circumstances.
+The kicker is that, in order to claim that credit, your executor still has to fill out the 706-NA form, and that is no barrel of laughs.
+All of the valuations of your assets have to conform to IRS rules, and there are various additional schedules depending on circumstances.
 The executor has nine months to file; penalties for being late or undervaluing assets are severe.

-An important thing to consider is that U.S. property does not include American depositary receipts (ADRs) of foreign corporations purchased on the NYSE or other American exchanges.
-It is prudent to diversify investments outside of Canada, but there are plenty of overseas candidates to choose from that do not have estate tax consequences.
+An important thing to consider is that US assets do not include American depositary receipts (ADRs) of foreign corporations purchased on the NYSE or other American exchanges.
+It is prudent to diversify investments outside of Canada, but there are plenty of overseas candidates to choose from that do not have US estate tax consequences.